Importance Of Gratitude

 The Scientific Argument in Favor of Gratefulness

-In a study, researchers learned that a person’s happiness level could be stable over the long term.
-This means that a grateful person can have a high level of happiness, and they can sustain it over a prolonged period.
-So, the bottom line here is: A grateful person is happier.
-(Consider rereading what I wrote about mindfulness earlier in this post, and start reaping the benefits of being happier right now.)
+In one study, researchers learned that a person’s happiness level could be stable over the long term.
+This means that a person with higher levels of gratitude can have a high level of happiness, and they can sustain it over a prolonged period.
+So, the bottom line here is: A grateful person is happier and have better physical health.
+(Consider rereading what I wrote about mindfulness earlier in this post, and start reaping the benefits of having more positive emotions right now.)

 The same study also found that not only were people with a grateful mindset 25% happier, but they were far more optimistic about the future, too.
 One way to understand this is that the person who has a positive outlook in life will see the world differently.
 The grateful attitude for the present will permeate their attitude for the future.

 If you think about it, this makes perfect sense.
-Someone with a grateful heart has a positive outlook on life because they aren’t wasting time being jealous or coveting what they do not have.
+Grateful people have a positive outlook on life because they aren’t wasting time being jealous or coveting what they do not have.
 They are already happy because they are content with their life.

 A grateful, happy person is less likely to seek out alcohol, drugs, or other compulsive behaviors.
 This is because these are behaviors that people use to fill a void in their lives.
 They wouldn’t have to fill a void if they were already fulfilled.
 Gratefulness means that there is much less of a chance that compulsive behaviors will become attractive to them in the first place.